(edited)

 The Mă Implic project helps Moldovan communities to improve their public services through engagement and capacity building.

-Since having gained independence in 1991, Moldova has seen several attempts of decentralisation reforms.
-As a result of these, the country has a rather fragmented structure of local government, with approximately 950 municipalities in a country of only 2.5 million inhabitants.
+Since gaining independence in 1991, Moldova has seen several attempts at decentralisation reforms.
+As a result of these, the country has a rather fragmented structure of local government, with approximately 898 local government units in a country of only 2.4 million inhabitants.
 While local governments nominally enjoy considerable autonomy, the challenge lies in the lack of local budget revenue to bring this autonomy to life, coupled with the absence of well-established public participation in local government.
-In this context, our Mă Implic project aims to empower communities where people actively contribute to the improvement of public services.
-The name of the project expresses this well: ‘Mă Implic’ means ‘I engage’.
+In this context, our MĂ IMPLIC project aims to empower communities where people actively contribute to the improvement of public services.
+The name of the project expresses this well: ‘MĂ IMPLIC’ means ‘I engage’.

-Anatol Bucatca, you belong to SKAT’s local team and are the Public Service Manager at Mă Implic, which entered its second phase in 2024.
+Anatol Bucatca, you belong to SKAT’s local team and are the Public Service Manager at MĂ IMPLIC, which entered its second phase in 2023.
 What is your main priority?

 How are you supporting them?